H.R. 1657: Humane Cosmetics Act of 2025

 Animal welfare advocates

-They could benefit from one federal standard instead of navigating a patchwork of different state rules.
+Brands selling across all 50 states get one federal rulebook instead of navigating a patchwork of state cosmetic animal-testing laws.

 Who is affected by H.R.
 1657?